TimeLineAnnotator/.github/profile/paper.md

 Visual analyses of music have proven to be an enduringly popular, effective, and versatile tool for conveying a variety of musical ideas.
 As the famous adage goes: 'a picture is worth a thousand words'.
 These analytical images are primarily connected to the *analysis* rather than the *music*, thus making them readily useful not only for the already visual sources of notated music, but also for the much broader range of musical styles and repertoires that are transmitted without the use of notation.

 Whatever potential a *static* image has, an *interactive* one offers considerably more.
 Formal analysis is one of the clearest beneficiaries of the visual summary of music.
 Form can be hard to parse (especially in real-time) but is often easy to understand in relatively simple, at-a-glance summaries.
-Though some applications provide basic annotation tools — from those really designed for score and/or audio editing, to those specifically aimed at the task — they typically offer limited functionality and adoption by the wider community has been minimal.

-Overall, musical scholarship has not yet made the leap into this technological space with any degree of decisiveness or consistency.
+Save for a few exceptions [@gotham:2019], musical scholarship has not yet made the leap into this technological space with any degree of decisiveness or consistency.
-Despite some notable exceptions, even most visually minded music analyses are consigned to static images embedded in print (or in e-copies at best) and not subject to the expectations for _fair_, open-source data sharing that are now *de rigueur* in other fields.
-Even among the more computationally inclined communities, there has been little progress made on the coordination of standards and corpora for formal analysis.
+Even most visually minded music analyses are consigned to static images embedded in print (or in e-copies at best) and not subject to the expectations for _fair_, open-source data sharing that are now *de rigueur* in other fields.
+Still among the more computationally inclined communities, there has been little progress made on the coordination of standards and corpora for formal analysis.

 In today's digital age, we have come to expect certain basic interactive features across visual interfaces, such as **resizing**